MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-1801.md

 3. In **Product registration information**, provide the appropriate information, and then select **Next**.
 If you don't enter a product key, VMM will be installed as an evaluation version that expires after 180 days from the installation date.
 4. In **Please read this license agreement**, review the license agreement, select the <strong>I have read, understood, and agree with the terms of the license agreement **check box, and then select **Next</strong>.
 5. In **Usage and Connectivity Data**, select either of the options, and then select **Next**.
 6. If **Microsoft Update** page appears, select whether you want to use Microsoft Update and select **Next**.
-If you've already chosen to use Microsoft Update on this computer, this page won't appear.
+If you have already chosen to use Microsoft Update on this computer, this page won't appear.
 7. In **Installation location**, use the default path or enter a different installation path for the VMM program files, and then select **Next**.
 8. In **Database configuration**:
   -   [Learn more](#upgrade-the-vmm-sql-server-database) if you need to upgrade the VMM SQL Server.